hyo-yeon-lee/hyo-yeon-lee.github.io/_pages/about.md

 latest_posts:
   enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit: 0 # leave blank to include all the blog posts
 ---

-I am a first class Computer Science graduate at the University of Bristol, with a strong interest in emergent communication and computational neuroscience.
-I recently worked as a Research Support Assistant at the University of Bristol under the supervision of Dr. Seth Bullock and Dr. Conor Houghton.
+I am a First-Class Computer Science graduate from the University of Bristol with a strong interest in language evolution, computational cognition/neuroscience, and machine learning.
+I am currently working as a Research Assistant Intern at Sony Computer Science Laboratories in Kyoto, contributing to on an open-ended evolution experiment project.
+Previously, I worked as a Research Support Assistant at the University of Bristol on a study investigating the evolution of language through ILM-paradigm human experiments.

-I’m particularly interested in applying machine learning to understand structured communication and hope to further explore these ideas in both research and practical applications.
+My interest focuses on applying machine learning to understand how structured communication systems can emerge and evolve.
+I aim to explore these ideas further across both theoretical research and practical applications.